fapulito/devvit-ocrdocs/README.md

   - PDFs: Stored as base64 in Redis for reliable access
 - **Persistent Storage**: All documents saved in Redis and persist across sessions (up to 20 per post)
 - **Simple Deletion**: Remove documents from Redis with confirmation dialog
-- **Two-Tab Interface**: Separate views for uploading new documents and browsing your collection with blue highlight indicator
+- **Three-Tab Interface**: Setup tab for API key configuration, Upload tab for new documents, and My Documents tab for browsing your collection
 - **Mobile-Friendly**: Responsive design works seamlessly on desktop and mobile with touch-optimized interactions
 - **Reddit Integration**: Fully integrated with Reddit's authentication and data storage
 - **User Context**: Displays your Reddit username in the header and maintains per-post document collections